Svalbard - The kingdom of the polar bear

 Clothing

-Temperature in Svalbard can, at this time of the year, be well below zero degrees C. We recommend that you bring proper winter clothing in layers.
-Gloves, hats and rain clothes are a must.
+In May the temperature will be well below zero degrees C. We recommend that you bring proper winter clothing in layers.
+Gloves, warm hat, warm socks, scarf and rain clothes are a must.

 Gallery